Guravjayesh/AUTONOMOUS_LANDING-AND-DETECTION/README.md

 # Tensorflow Object Detection for autonomous drone landing

 I had the privilege of participating in a project that was led by our 4th year seniors when I was in my 2nd year of studies.
-As a student in the AIML branch, a new branch at that time, I was given the opportunity to join the Challengers team due to my knowledge in computer vision, deep learning, and machine learning.
+As a student in the AIML branch, a new branch at that time, I was given the opportunity to join the Challengers team due to my learning and knowledge in computer vision, deep learning, and machine learning.
 In this project, I focused on the drone object detection component.

 I would like to express my sincere thanks to Nicholas Renoutoo, whose concise tutorials on TensorFlow object detection enabled me to learn the technique and achieve the outcome.